 Eurozone Crisis Leads To American Firm's Bankruptcy

-ROBERT SIEGEL, host: From NPR News, this is ALL THINGS CONSIDERED.
-I'm Robert Siegel.
-MF Global, the securities firm headed by former New Jersey Governor Jon Corzine, has filed for bankruptcy.
+SIEGEL: MF Global, the securities firm headed by former New Jersey Governor Jon Corzine, has filed for bankruptcy.
 The firm's finances unraveled after an ill-timed bet on the European debt markets.
 Over the weekend, MF Global scrambled to find a way out.
 But this morning came word that those efforts had failed.
-NPR's Jim Zarroli has our story New York.

 JIM ZARROLI: MF Global was a sleepy futures trading firm when investor Christopher Flowers arrived on the scene to help revive it.
 One thing he did was hire his former Goldman Sachs colleague Jon Corzine as chairman.
 Corzine had just lost his bid for re-election as New Jersey governor, and he was eager to turn MF Global into a Wall Street powerhouse, like Goldman.

 : At first, MF Global earn healthy profits.
 But the risks the firm took under Corzine's leadership would ultimately sink it.
 The debt crisis was heating up in Europe and a lot of investors were pulling out of the market.
 But Corzine is said to have believed that the crisis was overblown.
 The firm decided to buck the odds and invest heavily in European government bonds.

 : In September, MF Global announced a big loss and it was downgraded by the big ratings agencies.
 Suddenly, the hedge funds and institutional investors who were its main clients began to pull their money out.
 Egan says the firm wasn't able to survive long once they did.

 : Soon, MF Global's share price had fallen by two-thirds and it was forced to draw down its credit lines to keep operating.
 But its days were numbered.
 MF Global's troubles were aggravated by the fact that it was highly leveraged.
 That is, it had borrowed heavily against the capital it held to invest.
 And once it began to lose money, its losses were magnified.

 : MF Global is nowhere near the size of Lehman or Bear Stearns, and its bankruptcy is not likely to have the ripple effects through the economy that those firms had.
 Still, the creditors listed in today's bankruptcy filing include some of the biggest names in finance, including J.P.
 Morgan Chase and Deutsche Bank.
 And the collapse of the firm can only erode investors' already shaky confidence in Wall Street that was widely seen as a factor in the plunge of the stock prices today.
-Jim Zarroli, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.